julienreszka/julienreszka/README.md

 By sizing your degree of uncertainty for each task you will be able to tell whether more work should be done on the specifications and preliminary work.

+### ~Premature Optimization is the root of all evil (Donald Knuth)~

+Delaying optimization until later stages will lead to significant performance issues that are costly to rectify.

+**Make fast benchmarking part of your development process.**

+Focus your optimization efforts on on high level evaluations and long term functional requirements.

+Look at the overall process before going into details.

 ## Favorite vs code extensions

 1. [Todo tree](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.todo-tree)